BarryDigby/MRE/README.md

 *CircInteractome miR sites given in red, CSCD miR sites given in purple*

 ###### Comments
-`CSCD` seems to use only the 100nt in its MRE prediction, however there are far more miRNAs provided with this analysis. `CircInteractome` provides much richer annotation spanning the first exon and into the intronic space yet again.***
+Again, `CSCD` seems to use only the 100nt in its MRE prediction. `CircInteractome` provides much richer annotation spanning the first exon and into the intronic space.